OsaPL/Versus-Brawl/README.md

 ## WIP mod

 # Small bugs (dont report these, I know :) )
+- Coop partners sometimes bug out under the ground/behind walls where its cramped
+- for 2 players the UI still stays the same as for 3/4 players setup
+- most of the UI stuff is filled with placeholders atm
-- maps stutterw after load (preloading is done after level load since AssetManager is not available in `as_context`)
+- maps stutters after load (preloading is done after level load since AssetManager is not available in `as_context`)
 - clothing colors may look wonky, low priority
 - map will reload on a script reload (helps me to keep everything synced up, without just tracking everything at all times)
-- for 2 players the UI still stays the same as for 3/4 players setup
-- most of the UI stuff is filled with placeholders atm
-- going from warmup to game can scramble controlerIds if you didnt select 4 players (should be fixed already? will remove this if it doesnt occur again)
+- UI gets wonky on weird resolutions

 # Thanks to:
 [WolfireGames](https://github.com/WolfireGames) - for being awesome developers (source code helped me a lot)